fidelity/awsrun/README.md

 custom arguments and help messages.

 **Metadata Enriched Accounts**:
-Accounts can be enriched with metadata from external sources, such as a corporate CMBD, via the account loader plug-in mechanism.
+Accounts/subscriptions can be enriched with metadata from external sources, such as a corporate CMBD, via the account loader plug-in mechanism.
 This enables you to use metadata to select accounts to process rather than explicitly listing each account/subscription on the command line.
 In addition, command authors have access to this metadata, so it can used while processing an account if needed.

 ## Screenshots